 (4) Section 12 comes into operation, or is deemed to have come into operation, on the day on which section 13 of the Consumer Credit (Western Australia) Act 1996 comes into operation.

-3. Interpretation
+3. Terms used in this Act

 In this Act —

-“Challenge” means Challenge Bank Limited (ACN: 009 230 433);
+Challenge means Challenge Bank Limited (ACN: 009 230 433);

-“Challenge employee” means a person employed by Challenge immediately before the commencement time;
+Challenge employee means a person employed by Challenge immediately before the commencement time;

-“Chief Executive Officer”, in relation to a bank, means the officer in charge of the day to day management of the affairs of that bank or a person appointed by that officer in writing;
+Chief Executive Officer, in relation to a bank, means the officer in charge of the day to day management of the affairs of that bank or a person appointed by that officer in writing;

-“commencement time” means the time referred to in subsection (1) of section 2 on the day fixed by proclamation under that subsection;
+commencement time means the time referred to in subsection (1) of section 2 on the day fixed by proclamation under that subsection;

-“excluded assets” means —
+excluded assets means —

 (a) any document required to be kept by Challenge under the Corporations Law or any other law;